slab14/IoT_Sec_Gateway/README.md

       - On "Dataplane", you should see messages affirming a new container was started
       - ICMP packets should now be dropped.
 Use netcat to test that other packets like TCP can still be received.

-## Steps for running the experiment in CloudLab using 1 snort middlebox and multiple archive files)
+## Steps for running the experiment in CloudLab using 1 snort middlebox and multiple archive files
 _This experiment demonstrates the "archive" property of the JSON policy file and how you can transition to the same middlebox with a different set of configurations/rules.
 The experiment starts when an ARP request is received by the dataplane by either "Node_0" or "Node_1" to deploy a Snort middlebox designed to log ICMP packets.
 Instead of switching to another static middlebox, when an ICMP packet is received, the current middlebox logs the packet, triggers an alert and causes a transition where the middlebox deployed is the same but a new local.rules (the archive file) is being copied over to the middlebox.
 This implementation requires only a few line changes in the JSON file._

 - **1) Initial setup**
     - Please follow steps 1 and 2 from [above](#steps-for-running-the-experiment-in-cloudlab-using-2-snort-middleboxes).
 - **2) Further configure JSON**
-    - Open __IoT_Sec_Gateway/policies/cloudlab-NewPolicy20.json__
+    - Open __etc/sec_gateway/policy/cloudlab-NewPolicy20.json__
     - Under the first device, "device0", change the __inMac__ to the MAC address of your "Node_0" or "Node_1"
     - Look for the __archives__ section and you will notice two tar-path pairs.
 The tar is the file on the controller and path               represent where it will be stored inside the middlebox
     - Save and close.